shivammehta25/Matcha-TTS/README.md

   <img src="images/logo.png" height="128"/>
 </p>

-We propose 🍵 Matcha-TTS, a new approach to non-autoregressive neural TTS, that uses conditional flow matching (similar to rectified flows) to speed up ODE-based speech synthesis.
+We propose 🍵 Matcha-TTS, a new approach to non-autoregressive neural TTS, that uses [conditional flow matching](https://arxiv.org/abs/2210.02747) (similar to [rectified flows](https://arxiv.org/abs/2209.03003)) to speed up ODE-based speech synthesis.
 Our method:

 - Is probabilistic
 - Has compact memory footprint
 - Sounds highly natural
 - Is very fast to synthesise from

-Check out our [demo page][this_page].
-Read our [arXiv preprint for more details][arxiv_link].
+See below for audio examples, or read [our ICASSP 2024 paper][arxiv_link] for more details.
 Code is available in our [GitHub repository][github_link], along with pre-trained models.

-[Try 🍵 Matcha-TTS on HuggingFace 🤗 spaces!][hf_space]
+You can also [try 🍵 Matcha-TTS in your browser on HuggingFace 🤗 spaces][hf_space].

 [shivam_profile]: https://www.kth.se/profile/smehta
 [ruibo_profile]: https://www.kth.se/profile/ruibo